maucejo/slydekit/docs/animations/anim.typ

 - `item-by-item`, which allows you to reveal content one item at a time, creating a sense of anticipation and engagement.

-- `reveal`, which allows you to reveal content in a specific order.
+- `draw-reveal`, which allows you to reveal content in a specific order.
 This function is mainly used for integration with #link("https://typst.app/universe/package/cetz/", "CeTZ") and #link("https://typst.app/universe/package/fletcher/", "Fletcher").